S3L1M/ElT3baneen-Compiler/README.md

 # ElT3baneen-Compiler
 A compiler for a funky language

-# Why this compiler
+# Why this compiler?
-is a project for CS419 course
+It is a project for CS419 course